parvathy-nsarma/parvathy-nsarma/README.md

 ### Hello there 👋

-I work for PwC as a Deals Analytics professional analyzing and visualizing data to resolve business problems and strengthen M&A decisions.
+I work as a Deals Analytics professional analyzing and visualizing data to resolve business problems and strengthen M&A decisions.

 - 🌱 I’m currently learning ... analyzing and visualization of healthcare and telecom data